 Previously, after decades of work, only 17% of the proteins in the human body have had their structures identified in the lab.
 If AlphaFold’s predictions are as accurate as DeepMind says, the tool has more than doubled this number in just a few weeks.

-“The fact that it can be applied at this level of quality is an impressive thing,” says Mohammed AlQuraish, a systems biologist at Columbia University who has developed his own software for predicting protein structure.
+“The fact that it can be applied at this level of quality is an impressive thing,” says Mohammed AlQuraish, a computational biologist at Columbia University who has developed his own software for predicting protein structure.
 He also points out that having structures for most of the proteins in an organism will make it possible to study how these proteins work as a system, not just in isolation.
 “That’s what I think is most exciting,” he says.

 DeepMind is releasing its tools and predictions for free and will not say if it has plans for making money from them in future.
 It is not ruling out the possibility, however.
 To set up and run the database, DeepMind is partnering with the European Molecular Biology Laboratory, an international research institution that already hosts a large database of protein information.